-Northern businesses, industries, and communities are having great difficulty finding skilled technical workers.
-There is an immediate need to provide access to technology training for students living in communities in northern Manitoba, as well as eastern Saskatchewan, that can keep them connected to their families and communities and improve retention and success rates.
+Northern businesses, industries and communities have difficulty finding skilled technical workers.
+There is an immediate need to provide access to technology training for students in northern Manitoba and eastern Saskatchewan to keep them connected to their families and communities and improve retention and success rates.

 This project will be evaluated using tools and approaches aligned with its goals, context, and stage of development.
 The evaluation will focus on generating the right evidence at the right moment to move the intervention forward.
 Read more about our evaluation strategy.